celphin/RepeatOBserverV1/README.md

    ```sh
    chmod +x Setup_Run_Repeats.sh
    ```
 Move your chromosome scale fasta file into a directory that you want to run RepeatOBserverV1 in.
+Make sure to unzip/gunzip the file.
 In this directory, with your desired reference genome, you can run the default RepeatOBserverV1 commands automatically with the following command:

    ```sh